Gravitational collapse of anisotropic cylindrical shearfree fluids with new exact interior solutions of GR: Azimuthal pressure

-Since the equation of state for a fluid with an azimuthally directed pressure implies $P_r = 0$ everywhere, the main junction condition established by Di Prisco et al. \cite{DP09}, i. e., $P_r \stackrel{\Sigma}{=} 0$, is trivially satisfied here also.
+{\it b.
+Junction conditions} Since the equation of state for a fluid with an azimuthally directed pressure implies $P_r = 0$ everywhere, the main junction condition established by Di Prisco et al. \cite{DP09}, i. e., $P_r \stackrel{\Sigma}{=} 0$, is satisfied trivially again here.

 Then, the matching can be completed by imposing the different relations between the parameters of both solutions, the interior class A, and the Einstein-Rosen vacuum exterior.